preeti13parihar/CMPE_283_Assignment1-intel/README.md

 Author: Linus Torvalds <torvalds@linux-foundation.org>
 Date:   Sat Oct 24 12:46:42 2020 -0700

-Change to the Linux folder and configure the modules to be included/excluded make menuconfig
+Change to the Linux folder and configure the modules to be included/excluded. make menuconfig

-Check for number of processing units available using nproc in our case its 2 nproc sudo make -j 2 && sudo make modules_install -j 2 && sudo make install -j 2
+Check for number of processing units available using nproc in our case its 2. nproc sudo make -j 2 && sudo make modules_install -j 2 && sudo make install -j 2

-Use update-grub command to automatically look for the /boot folder and adds them to the grub’s config file update-grub
+Use update-grub command to automatically look for the /boot folder and adds them to the grub’s config file. update-grub

-Again check for the version and make sure it shows latest kernel version uname –r
+Again check for the version and make sure it shows latest kernel version. uname –r

-To make sure Environment setup properly run following command and look for vmm cat /proc/cpuinfo | more (if you able to see vmm in your output it means environment setup properly, if vmm is not present it means you have to enable it(see bullet point 3 for how to enable) otherwise the output will be 0x0 which is not correct)
+To make sure Environment setup properly run following command and look for vmm. cat /proc/cpuinfo | more (if you able to see vmm in your output it means environment setup properly, if vmm is not present it means you have to enable it(see bullet point 3 for how to enable) otherwise the output will be 0x0 which is not correct)